nrabe/todoapp/README.md

 USEFUL SCRIPTS AND COMMANDS

-    - scripts/test.sh to run all the tests.
+    - scripts/test.sh to run all the unit tests.
     - scripts/run-locally.sh to run a single development server instance
     - scripts/run-foreman.sh to run 2 server instances ( requires foreman and nginx installed )
     - scripts/upload-heroku.sh to upload to the DEVELOPMENT server